gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When invoking a build, Gradle TestKit now behaves like a regular Gradle invocation, and will search upwards for a `settings.gradle` file that defines the build.
 Please ensure that all builds being executed with Gradle TestKit define `settings.gradle`, even if this is an empty file.

+### Cannot specify `--source-path` directly as a Java compiler arg

+Adding `-sourcepath` or `--source-path` to the `CompileOptions.compilerArgs` list is now prohibited.
+The source path for a `JavaCompile` task should be set via the `CompileOptions.sourcePath` property.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.